otrv4/otrv4/otrv4.md

        section.
      * Otherwise:
         * Computes `Auth MAC = KDF_2(auth_mac_k || t)`.
 The `t` value here is
-          the one computed during the verification of the Non-Interactive Auth message.
+          the one computed during the verification of the Non-Interactive-Auth message.
     * Extracts the `Auth MAC` from the Non-Interactive-Auth message and verifies that it is equal to the one just calculated.
 If it is not, ignore the